-The Government of Gibraltar, and other organisations, also have mobile telephones through Gibtelecom and access to landlines.
+HM GoG, and other organisations, also have mobile telephones through Gibtelecom and access to landlines.

-8.13.4 Escalation and Control
+Escalation and Control

-If the situation escalates and necessitates control of the telephone network then the Government of Gibraltar will implement the Essential Users Telephone System.
-This will restrict the use of all telephones except to registered users.
-It may only be initiated by the Police after discussion with the Civil Contingencies Committee (C3).
+If the situation escalates and necessitates control of the telephone network then HM GoG will implement the Essential Users Telephone System.
+This will restrict the use of all landline telephones except to registered users.
+It may only be initiated by the SCG.
 An operational Director of Gibtelecom will authorise the implementation of the plan by the company.
+It should be noted that this restriction cannot be applied to the mobile network.

-8.13.5 Emergency Contacts Directory
+Emergency Contacts Directory

 A directory of essential and useful telephone numbers and emergency contacts is provided as an annex to the Appendix of this plan but as a separate document.
-These contact details should be guarded and treated as RESTRICTED, particularly those pertaining to the Ministry of Defence, Government Ministers and ex-directory numbers.
-The responsibility for maintaining the Emergency Contacts Directory rests with the Government's Civil Contingencies Planning Adviser.
+These contact details should be guarded and treated as OFFICIAL, particularly those pertaining to the Ministry of Defence, Government Ministers and ex-directory numbers.
+The responsibility for maintaining the Emergency Contacts Directory rests with the Office of Civil Contingencies.

-8.14 HEALTH AND SAFETY
+12.15 HEALTH AND SAFETY

-The Government of Gibraltar has its own Health and Safety Inspectorate, known as the Factories Inspectors and is part of the Ministry of Employment.
-They are responsible for all health, safety and welfare matters relating to the Government employees and legislation covering industrial and commercial businesses in Gibraltar.
+HM GoG has its own Health and Safety Inspectorate, known as the Factories Inspectors and is part of the Department of Employment.
+They are responsible for all health, safety and welfare matters relating to the Government labour force and legislation covering industrial and commercial businesses in Gibraltar.

-They will be responsible for providing advice to Government emergency operations managers and ministers for the deployment of their personnel into both radiation deposition zones and unaffected areas where other risks may be present.
+After consultation with MOD they will be responsible for providing advice to Government emergency operations managers and ministers for the deployment of their personnel into both radiation deposition zones and unaffected areas where other risks may be present.